 Teapot World - http://www.teapotworld.co.uk gives a brief introduction and examples for sale.

-Eclectables – http://www.eclectables.co.uk/the_nursery/sadler_teapots has several different colourways for sale
+Eclectables – http://www.eclectables.co.uk/ has usually several different colourways for sale.

 Just Collecting - https://www.justcollecting.com/miscellania/sadler-racing-car-teapotsm gives a one page guide to the teapots.